Here Are The 10 Most Dangerous Towns In Massachusetts To Live In

 7. Worcester (chance of being a victim of any crime: 1 in 22)

 Worcester is the second largest city in Massachusetts, but ranks ahead of Boston in violent crime.
 Population: 183,247.
 Annual crimes per 1,000 residents: 9.59 violent crimes, 35.10 property crimes and 44.69 total crimes reported.
 If both violent and property crimes were considered, Worcester would rank #8.
-It does, however, offer a vibrant burgeoning art scene and a rich and beautiful history.
+It does, however, offer a vibrant burgeoning art scene.

 6. Lawrence (chance of being a victim of any crime: 1 in 28)